How to store blood oranges

 As well as eating the fruit as it is, try them sliced with salad leaves or squeeze to make the most heavenly juice.

-We import Moro and Tarocco blood oranges from Sicily in January and February.
-Tarocco is a speckled, or half blood, variety.
+We import Moro and Tarocco and Sanguinello blood oranges from Sicily in January and February.
+Moros is a smaller variety with more colour than the larger speckled Tarocco variety.

 Our oranges are sold as class 2.
 This means that they might not look cosmetically perfect, but they are grown for the very best flavour.
 (We have to tell you this to satisfy some EU rules).